 - Have fun formulating a cool and fun name for your fitness club

 - Consider finding financial support for club t-shirts for students and staff

 - Healthy snacks for after the club is fun, too.
-Our parents were so supportive that they worked with our cafeteria staff to provide a modest healthy breakfast for all of our fitness club members.
+Our parents were so supportive that they worked with our cafeteria staff to provide a healthy breakfast for all of our members.

-- Determine a culminating goal for each season (fall, winter, spring); our fitness club started with a 1-mile, then a 2-mile fun run in our community, and now (4+ years into existence) evolved into attending an annual 5K that all of the fitness club student and staff members run and walk.
+- Determine a culminating goal for each season (fall, winter, spring).
+Our fitness club started with a 1-mile, then a 2-mile fun run in our community.
+Now, 4+ years into existence, it has evolved into an annual 5k that the entire fitness club participates in.

-So these are the tips and strategies that we used to start a small club that has become a beloved and very successful fitness club to augment and support our physical education and fitness curriculum.
+These are the tips and strategies that we used to start a small club at my school.
 I recommend utilizing these steps to explore and ultimately launch your club too.